ryantd42/NY-Legislative-Git/2023/A4083A-2023/bill.md

- declares that the health, safety and general welfare of  the  people  of this  state  are directly dependent upon the state economy, and that one of the principal problems of our present economy is the permanent  clos- ing  of  industrial  and manufacturing plants, AND OTHER BUSINESSES, and their relocation out of state, which results in the  loss  of  jobs  and increasing unemployment.
+ declares that the health, safety and general welfare of  the  people  of this  state  are directly dependent upon the state economy, and that one of the principal problems of our present economy is the permanent  clos- ing  of industrial and manufacturing plants, and their relocation out of state, which results in the loss of jobs and increasing unemployment.
-  It  is  the  purpose  of this subtitle to encourage [the] employees of plants AND OTHER BUSINESSES that are about to be permanently closed,  or relocated,  to  acquire  such  plants  AND BUSINESSES and to continue to operate them as employee-owned enterprises, thereby retaining  the  jobs that  would  otherwise  be  lost, and strengthening the economic base of this state.
+  It is the purpose of this subtitle to  encourage  [the]  employees  of plants that are about to be permanently closed, or relocated, to acquire such  plants AND BUSINESSES and to continue to operate them as employee- owned enterprises, thereby retaining the jobs that  would  otherwise  be lost, and strengthening the economic base of this state.
   §  2.
-Subdivisions 3, 4 and 8 of section 1836-b of the public  authori-
- ties  law,  subdivisions  3 and 8 as added by chapter 788 of the laws of 1983, and subdivision 4 as amended by chapter 805 of the laws  of  1985, are amended to read as follows:
-  3. "Eligible  project"  means the acquisition or rehabilitation by an employee ownership association of an existing industrial or  manufactur- ing  plant  OR  OTHER  BUSINESS located in this state for the purpose of operating it as an employee-owned enterprise.

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD07606-02-3
- A. 4083  2

-  4. "Employee ownership association" means a corporation or other asso- ciation formed by or on behalf of the  employees  of  an  industrial  or manufacturing plant OR BUSINESS located in this state for the purpose of assuming  ownership or control of the plant OR BUSINESS and operating it as an employee-owned enterprise or as a worker cooperative as defined in section eighty-one of the cooperative corporations law.
-  8. "BUSINESS"  INCLUDES  A SOLE PROPRIETORSHIP, PARTNERSHIP OR CORPO- RATION OPERATING IN THIS STATE.
-  9. "Project cost" includes all reasonable and necessary  costs  to  be incurred in the course of an eligible project, including any anticipated acquisition,  construction,  land  acquisition, improvements, equipment, pertinent rights and easements, and associated  technical,  engineering, legal and financial services.
-  §  3.
 Paragraph (b) of subdivision 1 of section 1836-c of the public
  authorities law, as added by chapter 788 of the laws of 1983, is amended to read as follows:
   (b) the history and circumstances of  the  plant  OR  BUSINESS  to  be acquired;
-  § 4.
+  § 3.
 Section 1836-d of the public authorities law, as added by chapter 788 of the laws of 1983, is amended to read as follows:
   §  1836-d.
 Loan preferences.
 In approving applications for loans under this subtitle, the authority shall give preference to projects which:

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD07606-03-3
+ A. 4083--A  2

-  1. HAVE A MEMBERSHIP CONSISTING OF A MAJORITY OF  MINORITY,  TRANSGEN- DER, OR NON-BINARY MEMBERS;
+  1. HAVE A MEMBERSHIP CONSISTING OF A MAJORITY  OF  MINORITY,  LESBIAN, GAY, BISEXUAL, TRANSGENDER, OR NON-BINARY MEMBERS;
   2. have a higher level of funding from the funding partners;
   [2.]
 3. have the most direct impact on local economic development and the creation or retention of employment opportunities;